streadydevs/tdc-2021/cleanup/README.md

 * Your Kubernetes cluster
 * The VPC subnet called `gke-subnet`
 * The VPC network called `gke-network`
+* The service account called something along the lines of `tf-gke-gke-on-vpc-clus-xxxx@...iam.gserviceaccount.com`
+* The IAM permission granted to the service account above

 # Contents
 * [1.
 Getting started with Terraform](/terraform/)